arkon65/SnortIPS/README.md

 - You must have Snort configured and running with rule SIDs that match those in the script.
 - Modify the rule IDs and thresholds in the `tcpRules`, `nmapRules`, and ICMP detection sections to suit your Snort setup.
 - Run in a controlled environment such as a lab or VM.
+- Missing features:
-- Missing features: proper input control & sanitization
+ - proper input control & sanitization
+ - Proper iptables rules iplementation in case of conflicting rules